Published on July 29th, 2017 | by Pro Wrestling Stories0

 CONRAD THOMPSON – On Top of the Wrestling Podcast Mountain

-With such a glut of options when it comes to professional wrestling podcasts, there is one man who stands in front of the rest.
-With his southern drawl, infectious personality, and immense wrestling knowledge, Conrad Thompson (@HeyHeyItsConrad) is at the top of the wrestling podcast mountain with everyone else chasing just to be number two.
+With such a glut of options when it comes to professional wrestling podcasts, there is one man who stands in front of the rest, Conrad Thompson (@HeyHeyItsConrad).
+With his southern drawl, infectious personality, and immense wrestling knowledge, he is at the top of the wrestling podcast mountain with everyone else chasing just to be number two.

 NICK MCDANIEL: Today I bring to you someone I consider the hottest name in the wrestling podcast world today, The Alabama Dream himself, Conrad Thompson.
 Conrad, how’s it going, buddy?